bobreyes/covid19ph/README.md

 # CONSOLIDATED ANSWERS FROM PHL GOVERNMENT OFFICIALS AMID COVID-19

+## Viber message from DILG ASec.
+Jonathan Malaya

+"Each LGU will decide on mall closures.
+They will make their own policy but they agreed in principle kanina sa MMDA.

+Please don't worry about the curfew.
+Since each LGU will pass their own ordinances (Monday earliest) all that we in DILG/PNP can do in the meantime is to discourage people from moving around and to stay home.

+The PNP at the checkpoints can't make arrests of people yet so it's just to discourage people from moving which is the purpose of quarantine."

 ## Message from Chief Presidential Legal Counsel & Presidential Spokesperson Salvador S. Panelo (Sat 14 Mar 2020 1730H)

 On the concerns of workers, including those in media